ELITE237/Unity-Procedural-Polygon/README.md

 ## Content
 Two scripts are provided in this project.
-- **PolyMeshData** which contains all the logic to create a polygon mesh,
+- **PolyMeshData** which contains all the logic to create a polygon mesh.
+It contains the PolyMeshData class, the HeightRenderer and PolyMeshRendererSettings structures.
 - **PolyNode** which is an example script for generating a polygon using PolyMeshData.
+It contains the [Monobehaviour Class](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) PolyNode.

 ## Documentation